hasadna/knesset-data-pipelines/README.md

 Follow this method to get started quickly with exploration, processing and testing of the knesset data.

-Before you start, have a look at what you can accomplish by viewing [html renderings of the available notebooks](https://production.oknesset.org/pipelines/data/committees/dist/dist/static/html/jupyter-notebooks/) - follow along the code and comments in the notebooks to familiarize with the DataFlows and datapackage pipelines frameworks.

 ### Running using Docker

 Install Docker for [Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows),